Chethiya2001/Purchase-Order-Management-FullStack/README.md

 ### 5. Frontend Setup

-1. Navigate to the frontend folder and build the project:
+1. Navigate to the frontend folder and build the project (got to the root):
 ```bash
 cd frontend
 cd purchase-order